fletchjp/MERG-Arduino-Software/Signals/SignalControlPCA9685Light/README.md

 This can be used only with values provided directly to update it.
 The library update facility is not yet implemented.

+## Examples

+At the moment there are no examples for this library.
+I will work to have at least one for the fast and slow options.